e-muzi/biosensor-analysis-platform/README.md

 - **Material-UI (MUI)** - UI component library with theming
 - **Canvas API** - Image processing and analysis
 - **React Easy Crop** - Image cropping functionality

-### Acknowledgments

-- **iGEM Foundation** - For providing the platform for synthetic biology innovation
-- **Open Source Community** - For the excellent tools and libraries that made this project possible
-- **Academic Advisors** - For guidance on biosensor technology and pesticide detection methods

-### Live Application

-The application is available online at: https://hkjs-biosensorapp.netlify.app/

----

-_This project was developed for the iGEM 2025 competition, focusing on innovative solutions for environmental monitoring and pesticide detection using synthetic biology approaches._